Middle School Handbook

 Section IV - Student Conduct and Attendance

-Zeeland High School takes the position that for a student to progress in school, regular attendance is essential.
+Zeeland Public Schools take the position that for a student to progress in school, regular attendance is essential.
 The Michigan School Code states that it is the responsibility of parents to insure that their children regularly attend school until the age of 18.
-Zeeland High School seeks to develop students academically and socially and prepare them to be responsible in their adult lives.
-A crucial component of the student’s success in high school is daily attendance.
+Our Middle Schools seek to develop students academically and socially and prepare them to be responsible in their adult lives.
+A crucial component of the student’s success in middle school is daily attendance.
 Absences, regardless of the reason, negatively impact the student’s ability to master the subject matter, to receive direct instruction from teachers, and to participate in the exchange of ideas with other students.

 In an effort to monitor students’ missing and excessive amount of class time, we will be monitoring the total number of absences; excused, unexcused (UA), and tardies for each student.

-The school will accept any absence from school as long as a parent or guardian calls in.
-However, excessive excused absences still falls under poor attendance and is subject to truancy violations.
+Excessive excused absences fall under poor attendance and are subject to truancy violations.
 Authorized school activities (athletic competition, field trips, band trips, etc.) that take students out of the normal school day will not be counted as days absent on student school records.
 For those activities, however, all classroom assignments are to be made up in advance.
 It is the student’s responsibility to see all teachers prior to such activity.

 If a student is planning on being absent for more than 3 days, a pre-arranged absence form must be completed.
 Applications must be completed one week prior to the absence.
-Forms are available in the Attendance Office.
-These absences will be counted toward the attendance cap of ten per class per semester.
+Forms are available in the main office.
 Assignments are to be made up in advance or completed to each teacher’s satisfaction.
 Each classroom teacher, plus an administrator and a parent must sign the form.
-Before taking your son/daughter out of school please be aware of the following information: All work is to be made up upon the student’s return unless other arrangements are made.
+Before taking your son/daughter out of school please be aware of the following information: All work is to be completed upon the student’s return unless other arrangements are made.
 Any quizzes, tests, or exams are to be completed upon return.
 The student has the responsibility to do this.
 Students and parents must realize that not all missed work such as lectures, lab experiments, etc., will be able to be made up and that the teaching staff, because of their schedules, may have limited time for help in making up missed work.

-When a student is absent from school due to illness or other valid reasons, it is the student’s responsibility to make sure that the parent or guardian calls the Creekside Attendance Office at 748-3300 between the hours of 7:30 a.m. and 2:45 p.m. on the day of the absence.
-After 2:45 p.m. and until 7:30 the following morning, the same number may be called to leave a recorded message.
-If a parent or guardian fails to report an absence the day of the absence on or before 7:30 a.m. office personel will attempt to contact parents or guardians of the student.
+When a student is absent from school due to illness or other valid reasons, it is the parents’ responsibility to make sure that they call the Attendance Office at their son/daughter’s school between the hours of 7:30am and 2:45pm on the day of the absence.
+After 2:45pm and until 7:30am the following morning, the same number may be called to leave a recorded message.
+If a parent or guardian fails to report an absence the day of the absence on or before 7:30 a.m. office personnel will attempt to contact parents or guardians of the student.

 Students are considered tardy to class when they are not in their assigned classroom at the time that class is scheduled to begin.
 An attendance mark of tardy is given to a student when he or she is up to 10 minutes late to class without a valid reason.
-After 10 minutes the student is considered unexcused and will be referred to the SRC by their instructor.
+After 10 minutes the student is considered to have an unexcused absence for that class.
+Students who fail to arrive to class on time will be issued consequences as outlined in the tardy plan.

-A major component of the educational program at Creekside is to prepare students to become responsible citizens by learning how to conduct themselves properly and in accordance with established standards.
+A major component of the educational program in Zeeland is to prepare students to become responsible citizens by learning how to conduct themselves properly and in accordance with established standards.

 Expected Behaviors – Each student shall be expected to: